DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 Spider

 - The maximum number of possilbe allowable spiders to be spawned is 7, this is more than the minimum of 4, and less than the clutter of the screen
+- It is able to walk through anything but boulders and other moving entities (except character)

 saveGame